stafihub/docs/gitbook/getting_started/Install.md

 ### Install `go`
 > **_TIP:_**
-Go 1.15+ is required for building and installing the StaFihub software.
+Go 1.15+ is required for building and installing the StaFiHub software.

 Install go by following the [official docs](https://go.dev/doc/install).